adultdate/filament-calendar/README.md

 > [!NOTE]
 > This has affect only in list views.

-A no events click event is triggered when a list view has no events to display and the calendar content was clicked.
+A no events click event is triggered when a list view has no events to display and the filament-calendar content was clicked.

 To handle no events clicks, first enable them by overriding the `noEventsClickEnabled` property: